abdorayden/raylist/README.md

-# Dynamic List with difrent variables type in pure C
+# Dynamic List with diffrent variable types in C